PAX6: Arthropods

-Of the four Drosophila Pax6 orthologues, it is thought that the eyeless (ey) and twin of eyeless (toy) gene products share functional homology with the vertebrate canonical Pax6 isoform, while the eyegone (eyg) and twin of eyegone (toe) gene products share functional homology with the vertebrate Pax6(5a) isoform.
+Insects have at least four paralogous copies of Pax6 with diversification of their functions.
+Of the four Drosophila Pax6 orthologues, it is thought that the eyeless (ey) and twin of eyeless (toy) gene products share functional analogy with the vertebrate canonical Pax6 isoform, while the pairedless eyegone (eyg) and twin of eyegone (toe) gene products share functional analogy with the vertebrate Pax6(5a) isoform.
 Eyeless and eyegone were named for their respective mutant phenotypes.
 These paralogs also play a role in the development in the entire eye-antennal disc, and consequently in head formation. toy positively regulates ey expression.